For short step-by-step videos on how to download, choose sizes, print and assemble your patterns, see the Style Falcon YouTube channel.

 Style Falcon patterns should appear on the screen for download and in your email in-box as soon as you purchase them.
 If they don't show up in your email immediately, check your "spam" folder.

-- Print-at-home pattern: Print on letter-sized paper and assemble at home
+- Print-at-home pattern: Print on letter-sized paper and assemble at home.

-- Instructions: Detailed step-by-step instructions and diagrams, to print or scroll through as a digital file
+- Instructions: Detailed step-by-step instructions and diagrams, to print or scroll through as a digital file.

-- Large print instructions: The same instructions, but with a large font and larger illustrations, and one step per page
+- Large print instructions: The same instructions, but with a large font and larger illustrations, and one step per page - useful for people with visual impairment or for use on a tablet or phone.

 To unzip a .zip file, download the file to your computer.
 Then open the files and save them to a hard drive, thumb drive, Google docs or other storage option.